 So, now that you find yourself with a greater understanding of how paragraphs should function, and how their length should vary based on particular factors, you can go off and improve your manuscript through the simple act of refining your paragraphs.

 Don’t be sloppy in your edits; be ruthless.
 If you find a lot of paragraphs that contain a load of worthless spiel that doesn’t move the plot forward – cut them.
 Alternatively, if you find paragraphs that are lazy, that skip out important details and move too fast – flesh them out.

 It’s all about understanding your manuscript, both in terms of genre and the pace at which you want the chapters to move.
 Master these two things, and know how to mould your paragraphs in a way that compliments your intentions, and you’re well on your way to a winning manuscript.

 * * *

 If you have any questions about writing and editing, and want to learn more about my services, send me an email via the email icon below.
-Alternatively, you can visit my contact page here.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Alternatively, you can visit my contact page here.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.